MLX on Apple Silicon as local AI in comparison with Ollama & Co.

 After installation, you can select „MLX“ as the engine in the settings - the program then uses the same technology as above, but in a pretty window with a chat field.

 You've done it - you can now use a modern AI completely locally on your Mac, without any cloud or subscription.
-Apple MLX makes it possible to run language models efficiently, securely and in a privacy-friendly way.
+Apple MLX makes it possible to operate language models efficiently, securely and in a privacy-friendly way.

 Frequently asked questions